nla-group/fABBA/README.md

 inverse_ts = inverse_compress(pieces, ts[0])           # reconstruct polygonal chain from pieces
 ```

-And this is the second.
+And this is the second:

 ```python
 from fABBA.digitization import digitize